-Alliance of NJ began…
+Alliance of New Jersey began…

-Alliance of NJ began…
+Alliance of New Jersey began…

 The Ocean County Military Support Committee was created by a group of Ocean County business and local government leaders who responded in unity to the outreach from Joint Base McGuire Dix Lakehurst.
 These dedicated patriots were – and still are -passionate about military support and civic gratitude.
 The founders joined forces in 2013 to establish a nonprofit that would strive to fulfill the needs of our military neighbors, while building trusted bonds and advocacy to protect the installation from a fate similar to Fort Monmouth.

 After two years of gathering influencers and sharing the vision, the Ocean County Military Support Committee celebrated its official launch in September of 2015.
 Enthusiasm from the JBMDL leadership along with some generous sponsors, fueled the mission for the OCMSC, and the org gained recognition and participation very quickly.
 With pride in the power of engagement, the OCMSC created Civic-Military “Meet and Greets”, which began in small local venues and evolved into unforgettable experiences.
 These events brought Commanders and spouses together with regional leaders while enjoying the vibrant and unique attractions here in the NJ Shore region.
 Events like “Meet and Greet at the Vineyard” and “Six Flags Grape Adventure and Safari” along with a picnic during Military Appreciation Night at the BlueClaws and a sunset cruise and fireworks on a fishing boat along our Ocean County shore.
 To educate and generate more interest in supporting the Joint Base, the OCMSC worked in partnership with the 87th Public Affairs Office to promote and host base tours which provide invaluable face-to-face experience with the missions, activities and people of JBMDL.